 İstanbul Archaeology Museums

-Gülhane Park was once the outer garden of Topkapı Palace, accessed only by the royal court.
+Gülhane Park was once the outer garden of Topkapı Palace, accessible only to the royal court.
 These days crowds of locals come here to...

 Commissioned by Justinian in the 540s, this Byzantine church is almost exactly as old as its near neighbour, Aya Sofya.
 Used as an...

-Built into the wall of Gülhane Park, the Alay Köşkü (Parade Kiosk) is where the sultan would sit and watch the periodic parades of...
+Built into the wall of Gülhane Park, this intriguing, polygonal building is where the sultan would sit to watch the periodic parades of...

-Osman Hamdi Bey Yokuşu · interesting places nearby
+Osman Hamdi Bey Yokuşu Sokak · interesting places nearby

 İstanbul Archaeology Museums information